20 Terms All Survey-Savvy Market Researchers Should Know

 #9: Response Rate

-The response rate is the percentage of the questionnaires that have been fully completed.
+The response rate is the percentage of completed questionnaires.

 #10: Open-Ended Questions